wookay/Bukdu.jl/README.md

 ### Deploy on Heroku

-Bukdu can be deploy on Heroku.
-Visit to look around (https://bukdu.herokuapp.com).
+Bukdu can be deployed on Heroku.
+Go to the demo site (https://bukdu.herokuapp.com).

 ### Jupyter notebook